MendezPedro/Status_stores/README.md

 # Status Of Stores

-This project consists of the creation of an application to monitor the status of the stores with their respective devices and servers. in order to know if they are operational
+This project consists of the creation of an application to monitor the status of the stores with their respective devices and servers. to see if they are working

 ## Table of Contents
 * [Ruby, Rails & Redis version](#rails-version)